mtkopone/react-native-googlecast-v3/README.md

 #### Listen to things

     GoogleCastV3.addCastStateListener(state => {
-      // state is one of: GoogleCastV3.NO_DEVICES_AVAILABLE, GoogleCastV3.NOT_CONNECTED, GoogleCastV3.CONNECTING, GoogleCastV3.CONNECTED
+      // state is one of: GoogleCastV3.{NO_DEVICES_AVAILABLE, NOT_CONNECTED, CONNECTING or CONNECTED}
     })

     GoogleCastV3.addCastMessageListener(message => {